victorKariuki/victorKariuki/README.md

 ## 💫 About Me

 <p style="line-height: 1.6; text-align: justify;">
-  I am a lead software engineer who believes that every line of code is a brushstroke in a grand digital canvas.
+  I am a software engineer who believes that every line of code is a brushstroke in a grand digital canvas.
 My journey spans crafting intuitive web experiences and architecting robust back-end services.
 In the silence between deployments, I wander the realms of machine learning and data science, seeking patterns hidden in numbers and transforming them into insight.
 </p>

 ---